 submitted via the online application system.
 Until and unless we

-receive three letters, we cannot consider your application.
+receive three letters, we cannot consider or process your application.

 For international applicants who have learned English as a second

 language, scores for one of IELTS, TOEFL or PTA MUST be submitted.

 The minimum IELTS score for admission consideration is 7.0.
 The

 minimum TOEFL score is 90, if internet-based (iBT) and 577 if